bensmith83/pwnagotchya/README.md

 ## TODO
 Lots of todos in the code.
 I'll forget to list them here at some point.
 - [x] working PoC
-- [ ] fix fuzz option so it doesn't build way too big packets
+- [x] fix fuzz option so it doesn't build way too big packets
 - [ ] add a mode to fuzz statically (i.e., send the same packet repeatedly, not fuzz every single time)
 - [ ] options to fuzz/set specific parameters (setting can be accomplished now by using the testfriend.json)
+- [ ] rewrite with boofuzz or something and have a connection to the gotchi to watch for odd results
 - [ ] polishing